openafs-contrib/ansible-openafs/roles/openafs_common/README.md

 The Kerberos realm name.
 Defaults to the uppercased cell name.

+    afs_csdb: (undefined by default)

+The CellServDB information for this cell.
+Example:

+    afs_csdb:
+      cell: example.com
+      desc: Cell name
+      hosts:
+        - ip: 192.168.122.219
+          name: afs02
+          clone: no
+        - ip: 192.168.122.154
+          name: afs03
+          clone: no
+        - ip: 192.168.122.195
+          name: afs04
+          clone: no

+The `afs_csdb` should provided in your inventory.
+If not defined, the `afs_csdb` is read from the external yaml file located at `afs_csdb_file`.

+    afs_csdb_file: {{ afs_cell_files }}/csdb.yaml

+The path to the enternal yaml file containing CellServDB information for the cell.
+This file is read when the `afs_csdb` is not defined in the inventory.
+The `afs_csdb_file` can be created in a playbook with the `generate_csdb` task.
+This can be useful in to automatically create a usable CellServDB file in a test environment.

     afs_install_method: managed

 The method used to install OpenAFS on the remote node.
 The default value